runthe/spring4-sample/README.md

 # spring4-sample
-Sample project that using Spring MVC
+Sample project that using Spring4 Boot MVC